 Headaches can be extremely debilitating and hinder everyday life.
-PAIN DOCTOR Pain & Regenerative Medicine offers an occipital nerve block to patients who are suffering from certain types of tension and migraine headaches in the Dallas, Ft.
+OPTIMAL Pain & Regenerative Medicine offers an occipital nerve block to patients who are suffering from certain types of tension and migraine headaches in the Dallas, Ft.
 Worth and Arlington area.

 What are the Different Types of Headaches?